coffeesmurf/filepost/README.md

 - token: A Bearer token value used for the POST request (mandatory).
 - url: The URL used for the POST request (mandatory).

 `$ filepost -token="my token" -path="~/CSVFiles" -url="https://...."`

-The token can be read from a file (e.g. mytoken.txt) using:
+The token can be read from a file (e.g. mytoken.txt) and passed in as an argument using:

 `$ filepost -token=$(<mytoken.txt) ...`

 ## Notes

-- The POST request uses a Content-Type of "text/csv"
+- Only .csv files are supported at the moment.
+The POST request uses a Content-Type of "text/csv"
 - Files are removed from the folder once they have been processed, even if the upload is not successful.
 - I am new at using Go.
 Feedback is welcome.